hanaa-mohamed/cpprelude/docs/Allocators.md

 realloc(slice<T>&& slice_, usize count);
 ```

-Reallocates the provided slice. if the slice is the latest slice allocated then it will only move the allocation head accordingly. if it's not then it will try to allocate a new slice and copy the data to the new slice.
+Reallocates the provided slice.
+If the slice is the latest slice allocated then it will only move the allocation head accordingly.
+If it's not then it will try to allocate a new slice and copy the data to the new slice.

 ### Example